-To ensure consumer confidence in the ENERGY STAR label and to protect the investment of ENERGY STAR manufacturing partners, EPA requires all ENERGY STAR products to be third-party certified.
-This requirement includes product testing in an EPA-recognized laboratory that meets international standards for quality and competency, review of the product by an EPA-recognized certification body to determine ENERGY STAR eligibility, and ongoing testing to ensure that products continue to deliver superior energy efficiency and performance.
-The specific roles of these third-party organizations are described in the ENERGY STAR Process Flow Diagram (97KB).
+To ensure consumer confidence in the ENERGY STAR label and to protect the investment of ENERGY STAR partners, The U.S. Environmental Protection Agency (EPA) requires all ENERGY STAR products to be third-party certified.
+Products are tested in an EPA-recognized laboratory and reviewed by an EPA-recognized certification body before they can carry the label.

 Accreditation bodies provide accreditation for laboratories and certification bodies.